sanyaxx/CW2024/Readme.md

 4. **Observer Pattern**: Notifies observers (e.g., game controllers) of level transitions using `setChanged()` and `notifyObservers()`.
 5. **Boundary Handling**: Safeguards against exceeding the total number of levels.
 6. **Dynamic Level Loading**: Constructs the class name of the next level dynamically for integration with the game's level loading system.
+7. **Implements PropertyChangeSupport**: Allows for the notification of level change events to registered listeners, enabling dynamic updates when the level progresses or changes.

 #### **Why It Was Implemented**
 To centralize level management logic, streamline transitions, and ensure the game's progression is cohesive and maintainable.
 This allows for adding new levels or changing progression logic without impacting unrelated systems.